relevant-ai/RelevantCardsDocumentation/DOCS.md

 ### Basic Templates

-As we said in the Card Structure section **TODO: LINK THIS**, the `return` of the `load` closure has to be an array of arrays, and the inner arrays represent the templates of each slide of the card.
+As we said in the [Card Structure section](#card-structure), the `return` of the `load` closure has to be an array of arrays, and the inner arrays represent the templates of each slide of the card.
 For example, a simple card with three slides may look like this:

 ```swift
 meta {